Tim Elliott: Early career

 Elliott compiled a record of 8–2–1 in his first 11 fights before signing with the UFC, including a notable KO victory over former UFC Lightweight Champion Jens Pulver.
+According to Elliott, he caught the former champion with a "lucky knee," and that he owes his career to his win over Pulver.
+Pulver was Elliott's favorite fighter at the time, and Elliott recalls being nervous beforehand and describes knocking him out as "bittersweet."

 Ultimate Fighting Championship

-Elliott signed with UFC on April 17, 2012.
+Elliott signed with UFC on April 17, 2012 after putting together an eight-fight win streak.

-In his UFC debut, Elliott faced The Ultimate Fighter 14 winner John Dodson on May 5, 2012, at UFC on Fox 3, replacing an injured Darren Uyenoyama.
+In his UFC debut, Elliott faced The Ultimate Fighter 14 winner John Dodson on May 5, 2012, at UFC on Fox 3, replacing an injured Darren Uyenoyama on six day's notice.
 Elliott lost the fight via unanimous decision.
+Elliot has since described his fight against Dodson as life-changing.

 In his second fight, Elliott faced Jared Papazian on December 15, 2012, at The Ultimate Fighter: Team Carwin vs. Team Nelson Finale.
 He won the fight via unanimous decision (30–25, 30–25, 30–26).
 The fight also earned him the Fight of the Night bonus.
+Elliott has stated that Papazian was effectively able to get into his head before the fight to the point that Elliott didn't want to fight him, and as such he felt "robbed" of his ability to perform to the best of his ability.

 For his third fight, Elliott faced Louis Gaudinot on August 31, 2013, at UFC 164.
 He won the fight via unanimous decision.

 Elliott fought Ali Bagautinov at UFC 167 on November 16, 2013.
 The bout marked his first appearance on the main card of a pay-per-view event in the fight.
 He lost the fight via unanimous decision.

 Elliott faced Joseph Benavidez on April 26, 2014, at UFC 172.
 He lost the fight via submission in the first round.

 Elliott was expected to face Wilson Reis on August 23, 2014, at UFC Fight Night 49.
 However, Elliott pulled out of the bout in the days leading up to the event.

 Elliott faced Zach Makovsky on February 15, 2015, at UFC Fight Night 60.
 He lost the fight by unanimous decision.
 Following the fight, he was released from the organization.